 Russia, China veto UN extending Syria cross-border aid

-Russia and China used their veto Friday to block a UN Security Council resolution that would have extended for a year cross-border humanitarian aid to four million Syrians.
-Humanitarian aid currently flows into Syria across UN-designated checkpoints without the formal permission of the regime in Damascus, but that authority is due to expire on January 10.
+United Nations, Dec 21 (AFP) Russia and China used their vetoes Friday to block a UN Security Council resolution that would have extended for a year cross-border humanitarian aid to four million Syrians.
+Humanitarian aid currently flows into Syria through UN-designated checkpoints without the formal permission of the regime in Damascus, but that authority is due to expire on January 10.

-Germany, Belgium, and Kuwait presented a resolution extending that authority for a year, winning the support of 13 council members but drawing the vetoes from Russia and China.
+Germany, Belgium and Kuwait presented a resolution extending that authority for a year, winning the support of 13 council members but drawing the vetoes of Russia and China.
 A competing Russian resolution that would have granted a six-month extension while reducing the number of UN crossing points was rejected, having failed to get the minimum nine votes.

 The text vetoed Friday called for a one-year extension of the authorization to ship humanitarian relief supplies into Syria -- in effect since 2014 -- through three checkpoints, two in Turkey and one in Iraq.
 Hoping to overcome Russian opposition, the resolution's sponsors on Wednesday dropped a request for a fourth point of entry on the Jordanian border, which has hardly been used since 2018.

-Earlier in the week, Russia offered a competing draft resolution calling for a six-month extension, but at only the two Turkish checkpoints.
-Put to a vote Friday, it was rejected, with the United States, France, the United Kingdom, Poland, Peru and the Dominican Republic voting against.
-Germany, Belgium, Kuwait, and Indonesia abstained.
+Earlier in the week, Russia offered a competing draft resolution calling for a six-month extension, but only via the two Turkish checkpoints.
+Put to a vote Friday, that proposal was rejected, with the United States, France, Britain, Poland, Peru and the Dominican Republic voting against.
+Germany, Belgium, Kuwait and Indonesia abstained.

-Four million Syrians directly benefit from the cross-border aid shipments while 11 million benefits from international aid after eight years of war.
-The UN humanitarian relief department says the aid remains crucial as the situation on the ground has deteriorated over the past year and Syria is heading into winter.
+"If you're so concerned about Syria, then why didn't you vote in favor of the Russian draft?" said the Chinese ambassador, Zhang Jun.
+But the British envoy, Karen Pierce, said that the vetoes showed an unwillingness to help Syrians.

+"There is time to sort it out if everybody is willing to do so," she said.
+"I found the crocodile tears from the Russians and Syrians about what will now happen on the ground merely yet another example of the breathtaking hypocrisy we have seen on this."
+It was the second time in four months that Russia has vetoed a resolution dealing with the humanitarian situation in Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)